remult/remult/docs/interactive/src/content/tutorial/4-concepts/8-entities-as-a-single-source-of-truth/5-add-fields-extends-entity/content.md

 ## Introduction Extend Entity

+When you application grows, you entities will grow too.
+At some point, it could be useful to refactor your entities to make them more readable and maintainable by making them smaller.

+Imagine a `Task` having an `id`, `title`, `completed` and `description` fields _(and way more!)_.
+It could be good to refactor it to have a `Task` entity with only the `id`, `title` and `completed` fields, and then have a `TaskExtra` entity with the rest of the fields, here `description`.

 Extending an entity is a powerful feature that allows you to add new fields to an existing entity without changing the base entity.
 By doing this, you will not overload the base entity with fields that are not relevant all the time.